timescale/docs/README.md

  - **keywords**: An array of keywords to be displayed at the bottom of the given page.

- - **relatedPages**: An array of hrefs will be displayed in the related content section of the given page.
+ - **relatedPages**: An array of pathnames will be displayed in the related content section of the given page.
+Follow this example format: "/promscale/:currentVersion:/installation/".
+Note the starting abd ending slashes, and the use of :currentVersion:.

  - **"NEW" label**: To add a "NEW" label to content in the sidebar, include the key newLabel and the value of a date string when the "NEW" label is set to expire.
 Use the format `"Month Day Year"` or `"YYYY-MM-DD"`.